paion-data/astraios/docs/docs/elide/data-model.md

 }
 ```

-This new compound ID type can then be referenced in an Astraios model identifier like this:
+This new compound ID type can then be referenced in an Elide model identifier like this:

 ```java
 @Data